 You can exchange your EU licence for a UK one if you return to live in the UK, as long as you passed your test in the UK or another specified country.

 As it is, a GB sign is used to identify cars registered in the UK when driving outside of the country.

 Again, if there is no EU Exit deal, you might have to get a GB sticker to display on your car, even if it has a Euro-plate showing both the EU flag and a GB sign.

 If your plate only features a GB sign and not the EU flag, you won’t need a GB sticker.

 If you’re driving your car in the EU or EEA for a holiday, or a period of time less than 12 months, you currently have to carry your vehicle registration documents with you.
 This could include your vehicle log book or a VE103.

-If there is no EU Exit deal on the 29th March 2019, you should continue to travel with your vehicle registration documents when driving in the EU.
+If there is no EU Exit deal on 31st October 2019, you should continue to travel with your vehicle registration documents when driving in the EU.

 Published 6th March 2019